 Faraday cage for cabinet radiation

 If the radiation is emanating from the PCB and associated components directly then possibly changing or modifying the enclosure may help reduce the RF emissions.
 Metal enclosures ideally will have all their sides electrically bonded together with either RF gasket or mechanical fastenings to ensure a true Faraday cage.
 It is very easy to attach two metal plates together with no gasket or electrical bonding and create a slot radiator.
-If the enclosure is plastic producing a Faraday cage can be achieve by installing a metal can over the noisy PCB sections or by using a metal spray coating internally.
-Also note it may required to provide a low impedance bond from the Faraday enclosure to the earth.
+If the enclosure is plastic producing a Faraday cage can be achieved by installing a metal can over the noisy PCB sections or by using a metal spray coating internally.
+Also, note it may require providing a low impedance bond from the Faraday enclosure to the earth.

 Port connector bonding

 As part of both cable radiation and enclosure, radiation is important that any port connector entering or leaving the enclosure is correctly bonded.
 In some instances, the correct method may be to isolate and float the connector but in most instances, the most effective method is to ensure a low impedance path to the enclosure.
 This may also help with the port impedance matching, the higher the mismatch between the driver and the receiver of the signal the more the emissions.
 This is particularly noted with common mode currents travelling back along the shield of shielded cables.
 Hence why it is also critical to ensure that correct impedance termination of ports takes place.
 Not to be forgotten whilst on the same subject, the cable length between the port and the termination will add inductance this can also greatly affect the matching and cause significant emissions as seen with HDMI applications.
 For further reading of HDMI specific Radiated emissions issues please read our article.